 The promise of a mainstream gay romcom is that it might navigate away from stereotype.
 Popular benchmark television shows like the Will & Grace and Modern Family paved the way by placing a spotlight on difficult to discuss topics.
 As a result, a majority of Americans today are comfortable with the idea of same-sex relationships in life and in film.
 And speaking from direct experience, there an abundance of comedy to be mined in their realistic portrayal.

-With Spoiler Alert, Screenwriters David Marshall and David Savage have fashioned a film that’s, at first, engaging.
+With Spoiler Alert, Screenwriters David Marshall Grant and Dan Savage have fashioned a film that’s, at first, engaging.
 We’re rooting for this boy meets boy bar hookup to spin into relationship gold.
 It looks promising, but there’s just not enough well-placed energy spent on making it believable.
 Soon into this formulaic plot we begin to feel a cringe factor working it’s way toward us, keeping us at arm’s distance from the two people whose intimacy we will soon need to feel.

 This particular relationship has a credibility gap.
 Although interesting character types on their own, together, these two have much to overcome in a difficult transition into successful coupledom.
 The truth is, total opposites don’t always attract.
 It could work to a film’s advantage if it’s stars were, say, the quirky Katherine Hepburn fast-talking her way into the life of a stoically sensible, Spencer Tracy.
 Or a huggable Kate Hudson working against type with an ab-fab Matthew McConaughey.
 But relationship friction normally comes from what lies underneath the surface, and these two men don’t have the goods.